RASH MISCONCEPTIONS SET STRAIGHT

 - Uniformly red in the majority of cases

-We strive for broader representation of rash photos for educational purposes.
-If you have pictures of a Lyme disease rash on a darker-skinned individual please call us at 410-616-7596.
+If you have pictures of a Lyme disease rash on a darker-skinned individual please help us by calling 410-616-7596 to discuss. -Thank you!

 Research in our Center aims to improve the recognition of a Lyme disease rash: